pulumi/pulumi-hugo/themes/default/content/blog/devops-ai-developer-future--pulumi-user-group-tech-talks/index.md

 ### Code Generation and Learning

 AI can be a powerful tool to make the development process much smoother.
-It can help engineers focus on what matters instead of searching for documentation on websites, on developer forums, or search engines for answers to help solve specific problems.
+It can help engineers focus on what matters instead of searching for documentation on websites, developer forums, or search engines for answers to help solve specific problems.
 The perfect code snippet is often hard to find or may not even exist.

 Generative AI, known as large language models (LLM), can help developers and DevOps engineers quickly discover, learn, and, for example, use new cloud infrastructure APIs.